bghira/SimpleTuner/TUTORIAL.md

 ## Introduction

+For a more quick and to-the-point setup guide, see the [QUICKSTART](/documentation/QUICKSTART.md) document.

 You'll need to set up a Python environment and create an "env" file for SimpleTuner before it can be run.

 This document aims to get you set up and running with a basic training environment, including example data to use if you do not currently have any.